-As sandals season takes off, our feet deserves, even more, attention.
+As sandals season takes off, our feet deserve, even more, attention.
 For beautiful and healthy feet we should take care of them at least once a week.
-So between your regular appointments with you favourite nail technician, here’s what you can do at home.
+So between your regular appointments with your favorite nail technician, here’s what you can do at home.

 Pedicure Step – By – Step Guide:

 - Remove remaining nail polish with acetone, this will have an effect even if you don’t have nail polish as it will clean and prep them for the nail polish later on.

 - Dip your feet into a tub of hot soapy water, for nails and skins to soften.
 This is time to relax, so add flower petals to the water, light aromatherapy candle…it would make all the difference and you will feel like a princess.
 Try Lush Foot Soak for taking down swelling and softening hard skin.